Cavansite: Notes for identification

 Cavansite is a distinctive mineral.
 It tends to form crystal aggregates, generally in the form of balls, up to a couple centimeters in size.
-Sometimes, the balls are coarse enough to allow the individual crystals to be seen.
+Sometimes, the balls are coarse enough to resolve individual crystals.
 Rarely, cavansite forms bowtie-shaped aggregates.
 The color of cavansite is distinctive, almost always a rich, bright blue.
 The color is the same as its dimorph, pentagonite, but the latter is generally much more spikey with bladed crystals.
-Finally, the associated minerals are useful for identification, as cavansite is frequently found sitting atop a matrix of zeolites or apophyllites.
+Finally, the associated minerals aid identification, as cavansite is frequently found atop a matrix of zeolites or apophyllites.